 Table D.6 Nominal monthly prices by band

-This table displays the nominal price of the four bands for ULLS and WLR for each year from 2009/10 to 2012/13 and the interim and final access determination prices.
+This table displays the nominal price of the four bands for ULLS and WLR for each year and the interim and final access determination prices.

 3.7 Worksheet E. Allocation Factor Calc